Test-time reward-guided alignment of language models by importance sampling on pre-logit space: Experiments

 \subsection{Setup}

 \paragraph{Datasets and models} We conduct experiments to evaluate the effectiveness of AISP on test-time alignment of LLMs for helpfulness and minimizing harmfulness.
 We use Anthropic’s HH-RLHF~\citep{bai2022training} and Stanford human preferences (SHP) datasets~\citep{pmlr-v162-ethayarajh22a} following \citep{kong2024aligning}.
 These datasets are used to align LLMs for helpfulness and harmlessness.
 We use randomly selected 1000 entries of the test datasets due to limited computation resources, like \citep{jinnai2024regularized}.
-We use Llama-3-8B~\citep{llama3modelcard}, Vicuna-7B-v1.5~\citep{vicuna2023}\footnote{\url{https://huggingface.co/lmsys/vicuna-7b-v1.5}}, and Gemma3-4B~\citep{gemma_2025} as the base LLMs, and reward models are UltraRM-13b (UltraRM)~\citep{cui2023ultrafeedback} and Eurus-RM-7b (Eurus)~\citep{yuan2024advancing}.
+We use Llama-3-8B~\citep{llama3modelcard}, Vicuna-7B-v1.5~\citep{vicuna2023}, and Gemma3-4B~\citep{gemma_2025} as the base LLMs, and reward models are UltraRM-13b (UltraRM)~\citep{cui2023ultrafeedback} and Eurus-RM-7b (Eurus)~\citep{yuan2024advancing}.
+In Appendix~\ref{sec:othertask}, we evaluate AISP on Alpaca-Eval~\citep{Li_AlpacaEval_An_Automatic_2023}, GSM8K~\citep{cobbe2021gsm8k}, HumanEval~\citep{chen2021codex}, and TruthfulQA~\citep{lin2022truthfulqa}. \paragraph{Baselines and hyper-parameter tuning} We compare AISP with BoN using two generating strategies to construct candidate sets $\mathcal{Y}_N$: \textit{BoN (top-p)} and \textit{BoN ($\mathcal{N}$)}.
+BoN~(top-p) uses top-p (nucleus) sampling, and BoN~($\mathcal{N}$) injects $n\kappa$ Gaussian noises following $\mathcal{N}(\bm{0},\sigma^2\bm{I})$ into pre-logits as \req{BoNeq}.
+After injection, we use greedy search for each injected pre-logits to construct $\mathcal{Y}_N$ of BoN~($\mathcal{N}$).
+Both $n$ and $\kappa$ of AISP are set to 32, and $N$ of BoN is set to 1024 ($=\kappa n$).
+Additionally, we also compare AISP with ARGS-greedy (ARGS)~\cite{khanov2024args} and RE-Control~\cite{kong2024aligning}, which are reward-based test-time alignment methods.
+ARGS adds the weighted reward to logits and selects the best token for each token generation, and RE-Control adds the control input to maximize the value function.
+We tune hyper-parameters for each method on partial training datasets, which is described in Appendix~\ref{App:Hyp}.
+Sensitivity to hyper-parameters in AISP is shown in Appendix~\ref{App:HypDep}